faoquong/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailTrafficATPReport.md

 - Anti-spoof: external domain (Indicates an external message caught by anti-phish spoof protection.)

-- Dmarc (Indicates a message for which the sender was marked as not authenticated by DMARC.)
+- DMARC failure (Indicates a message for which the sender was marked as not authenticated by DMARC.)

 - Domain impersonation\* (Indicates a message impersonating a domain protected by an anti-phish policy.)